jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbfundingcyclestore/read/currentballotstateof.md

     _Internal references:_

     * [`latestConfigurationOf`](../properties/latestconfigurationof.md)
-2. Check that there is a funding cycle for the project.

-    ```solidity
-    // The project must have funding cycles.
-    require(_fundingCycleConfiguration > 0, '0x14: NOT_FOUND');
-    ```
-3. Get a reference to the funding cycle for the latest funding cycle.
+2. Get a reference to the funding cycle for the latest funding cycle.

     ```solidity
     // Resolve the funding cycle for the for the latest configuration.